-Profiling means any form of automatic processing of personal data consisting of the use of personal data to assess certain personal aspects relating to a natural person, in particular to analyze or anticipate aspects of the performance of the individual at the workplace, the economic situation, health, personal preferences, interests, behavior, location or travel.
+Profiling means any form of automatic processing of personal data consisting of the use of personal data to assess certain personal aspects relating to a person, in particular to analyze or anticipate aspects of the performance of the individual at the workplace, the economic situation, health, personal preferences, interests, behavior, location or travel.

-Pseudonymization is the processing of personal data so that personal data can no longer be attributed to a particular subject without the use of additional information, provided that such additional information is kept separate and subject to technical and organizational measures to ensure that personal data can not be attributed to an identified or identifiable individual.
+Pseudonymization is the processing of personal data so that personal data can no longer be attributed to a particular subject without the use of additional information, provided that such additional information is kept separate and subject to technical and organizational measures to ensure that personal data cannot be attributed to an identified or identifiable individual.

 g) Operator or controller responsible for processing